The Importance of Stomach Acid

 Hypochlorhydria (Low Stomach Acid)

-Stomach acid is produced by cells in the stomach lining called parietal cells, which secrete hydrochloric acid (HCl).
 Typical stomach acidity is pH of 1 to 2.
 Hypochlorhydria or low stomach acidity is pH of 3 to 5.
-Stomach acidity is five or above is classified as achlorhydria or lack of stomach acidity.
-A normal pH of 2 too low, stomach acid at pH four is 100x less acidic; from ph2 to hypochlorhydria at pH 5 = 1,000 x less acidic.
+Stomach acidity of five or above is classified as achlorhydria or lack of stomach acidity.
+A normal pH of 2 is low, stomach acid at pH four is 100x less acidic; from pH 2 to hypochlorhydria at pH 5 = 1,000 x less acidic.

 Symptoms of Low Stomach Acid

-Heartburn and gastroesophageal reflux disease (commonly known as GERD) are often mistakenly caused by too much stomach acid.
+People often mistakenly think various stomach and intestinal problems are the result of too much stomach acid.
 The opposite is true.
-These conditions are usually the result of too little stomach.
-The pain that if frequently experienced is due to inflammation in the lining of the stomach.
-The name for this condition is gastritis, which is a prevalent cause of both pain and a low level of stomach acid.
-Other symptoms of low stomach acid include gas, bloating, upset stomach, nausea, indigestion, undigested food in stools, nutritional deficiencies of iron, vitamin B12, calcium, and magnesium.
+These conditions are frequently the result of too little stomach.
+Stomach pain is frequently the result of irritation in the lining of the stomach, due to low levels of stomach acid.
+The name for this condition is gastritis.
+Symptoms of low stomach acid include gas, bloating, upset stomach, nausea, indigestion, undigested food in stools, nutritional deficiencies of iron, vitamin B12, calcium, and magnesium.

 Causes of Low Stomach Acid